sylhare/sylhare.github.io/_posts/2025/2025-07-29-bursting-balloons.md

 I didn't choose an easy example, since it would fit more in the 2D Dynamic Programming category.

 ## Introduction
-### What is Dynamic Programming

-This problem cannot be solved using a greedy approach, as the optimal solution requires considering all possible orders of bursting balloons.

-We can solve this problem using dynamic programming, for that we need to understand these concepts:

-- **State**: A state represents a unique configuration of the problem that encapsulates all the necessary information, to make decisions and compute results for that specific sub-problem.

-- **Base Case**: The base case is the simplest, smallest instance of the problem that can be solved directly without further recursion or iteration, serving as the foundation for building up the solution.

-- **Transition**: The transition defines the relationship between the current state and smaller sub-problems, specifying how to compute the result for a larger problem using the results of its sub-problems.

-We can implement this solution either iteratively (building the state bottom-up from the base case to get the next until the optimal one), or recursively (solving problem by applying getting the optimal solution through recursively building top-down the state).

-We store the state in a table or array in an iterative solution, but in a recursive solution we use _memoization_, where you store previously computed sub-problems (similar yet different).

 ### Problem Statement

-You are given an array of $$n$$ integers representing the coins in balloons 🎈 When you burst a balloon 💥, you gain coins equal to the product of the coins in the balloon and the ones adjacent.
+You are given an array of $$n$$ integers representing the coins in balloons 🎈 When you burst a balloon 💥, you gain coins 🪙 equal to the product of the coins in the balloon and the ones adjacent.
 If there are no adjacent balloons, we consider _virtual balloon_ with a value of $$1$$.

 For a range of balloons from $$3, 1, 5$$: